singerng/noahsinger.org/_posts/2020-04-06-algebraic-codes.md

 {% endcapture %}
 {% include box.html content=rs_problem title="Problem (Reed-Solomon decoding)" %}

+In other words, we know that such $$f$$ exists, and our goal is to recover it!
 The following algorithm is due to Berlekamp and Welch; (as best I can tell) it was patented in 1983, while the Reed-Solomon code itself was introduced in 1960.

 {% capture bw_algorithm %}
 1. Find a pair of polynomials $$E \in \mathbb{F}_q^{\leq t}[x], W \in \mathbb{F}_q^{<k+t}[x]$$ such that for all $$i \in \{1,\ldots,q\}$$, $$E(\alpha_i) y_i = W(\alpha_i)$$.